 HOUSTON – The fertilizer plant explosion and fire in West, Texas, happened on April 17, 2013, killing 15 people and causing hundreds of injuries among the rural area’s 2,800 people.

-Here’s a look at NBC footage of the explosion from eyewitnesses.
+Here’s a look at NBC News footage of the explosion from eyewitnesses.